Running Antelope

-Running Antelope or Tȟatȟóka Íŋyaŋke (1821–1896) became a head chief of the Húŋkpapȟa in 1851.
+Running Antelope or Tȟatȟóka Íŋyaŋke (c.
+1821–1896) became a head chief of the Húŋkpapȟa in 1851.
 Known for his bravery in war, and skills in oratory and diplomacy, Running Antelope was one of four Huŋkpapȟa principal chiefs who acted as close advisors to Sitting Bull during the Plains Indian Wars.
 His belief that compromise with the whites was in their best interests led to his eventually distancing himself from Sitting Bull.
 He is the only Native American depicted on U.S. paper money, but the picture caused ill will as the Series 1899 $5 Silver Certificate pictured Running Antelope as a chief wearing a Pawnee head dress as the original Sioux head dress was too tall for the engraving.

 Early life

-When Running Antelope was born near the Grand River, presently South Dakota, in 1821, few white men were in the area.
+When Running Antelope was born near the Grand River, presently South Dakota, in 1821, few White men were in the area.
 Consequently, he grew up in the old traditions of his people.
 He learned to ride and hunt, and later went on horse-stealing expeditions and war parties and joined the secret societies.
 By the time he reached manhood things had changed.
-The whites were more numerous, and the Native Americans were forced to adapt to the new conditions.
+White people were more numerous, and the Native Americans were forced to adapt to the new conditions.
 Many Sioux took up arms and became strong in warfare; the Hunkpapas, one of the smaller bands of the Tetons, became one of the strongest.
-Running Antelope, however, was one of the first Hunkpapas to reject the warpath and become a friend of the whites.
+Running Antelope, however, was one of the first Hunkpapas to reject the warpath and become a friend of White people.
 Running Antelope, in his earlier years, was closely allied with Sitting Bull, who was eleven years his junior.
 Running Antelope, a band chief, was prominent among the Lakota.